-I set up the feeding station in the morning or late morning approximately four days of the week and record footage until the battery of the GoPro ran out.
-In a typical day, this was between three and five hours of footage, depending on the amount of kākā activity.
-I also visually monitored the feeder for the majority (approximately 90%) of that time.
+I would setup the feeding station in the morning or late morning approximately four days of the week and record footage until the battery of the GoPro ran out.
+In a typical day, this was between three and five hours each day, depending on the amount of kākā activity and the feeder would monitored for the majority (approximately 90%) of that time.
 If the kākā that visited the feeder were banded, the time and colour of the kākā's band combination were noted to be corroborated later with the timestamp of the footage recorded by the GoPro and used to label some of the dataset.
 Labelled images were labelled according to the kākā's coloured band combination.